evait-security/envizon/README.md

 The Docker image will be pulled from `evait/envizon`.

-If you want to update the image or pull it manually, you can do so with `docker pull evait/envizon`.
+If you want to update the app image or pull it manually, you can do so with `docker pull evait/envizon`.

 If you want to provide your own SSL-certificates and/or RAILS_SECRET, modify the `docker-compose.yml` according to your needs, otherwise both will be generated.